-If you are interested in finding out more information about the group you can contact the Director of Music, Martin Seymour, by emailing email@example.com or via the Parish Office on 01628 481806.
+If you are interested in finding out more information about the group you can contact the Director of Music, James Grimwood, by emailing firstname.lastname@example.org or via the Parish Office on 01628 481806.

 View our choir calendars for dates and times, or refer to our events page for featured concerts.

-We welcome musicians into our growing worship band which helps to lead the music at our more informal act of worship at the weekly 10.59 service If you play an instrument to a competent standard or would love more experience do get in touch via the email below.
+We welcome musicians into our growing worship band which helps to lead the music at our more informal act of worship at the weekly 10.59 service.
+If you play an instrument to a competent standard or want information on the youth band please contact Gill Taylor on email@example.com.

 We are blessed with a very fine three-manual ‘Father’ Willis organ, thoroughly overhauled by Mander Organs in 1997 (the company responsible also for the renovation of the ‘Father’ Willis organ in the Royal Albert Hall) and we have just had one set of bellows re-leathered by Bishop’s of Ipswich.
 To see the full specifications of the organ, click here.
-The church also has a Bechstein grand piano that is used for concerts.
+The church also has a virtually new Yamaha C3 grand piano purchased in 2018.
 All Saints has good acoustics for music, whether choral or instrumental and is a popular venue for concerts from both local and national performers.

 We put on several series of free Friday lunchtime and Sunday afternoon concerts throughout the year lasting forty five minutes with refreshments and a retiring collection.
 Performers range from local talent to students from the Royal Academy of Music.
 Why not join our mailing list to get up to date information on the forthcoming concerts?
 Send an email to our Director of Music.